kyratrades/testing/docs/configuration.md

 #### Bombshell - Actors\' Fund Benefit Concert - June 8, 2015

+**FORMAT**
-**FORMAT:** VOB+smalls
+: VOB+smalls

+**COMMENTS**
-**COMMENTS:** This is the version recorded by the audience, NOT the pro-shot..
+: This is the version recorded by the audience, NOT the pro-shot..

+**CAST**
-**CAST:** Brian d\'Arcy James, Christian Borle, Debra Messing, Donna McKechnie, Jeremy Jordan, Katharine McPhee, Leslie Odom Jr, Megan Hilty, Ripley Sobo, Will Chase
+: Brian d\'Arcy James, Christian Borle, Debra Messing, Donna McKechnie, Jeremy Jordan, Katharine McPhee, Leslie Odom Jr, Megan Hilty, Ripley Sobo, Will Chase

+**NOTES**
-**NOTES:** The Actors Fund\'s one-night-only Broadway concert of Bombshell, the fictional musical about Marilyn Monroe that was central to the NBC series \"Smash\" \*\*Audience shot, not professionally shot release.
+: The Actors Fund\'s one-night-only Broadway concert of Bombshell, the fictional musical about Marilyn Monroe that was central to the NBC series \"Smash\" \*\*Audience shot, not professionally shot release.

 #### Bombshell - Actors\' Fund Benefit Concert - June 8, 2015
 {: .d-inline-block }